CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all tasks due in the next n days
+1. User requests to view all tasks due in the next n days by specifying the date or number of days from now
-2. Dueue shows a list of tasks in chronological order<br>
+2. Dueue shows a list of tasks as due by the specific date<br>
 Use case ends.

 **Extensions**

 1a.
-The given n is invalid
+The given number of days or date is invalid

 > 1a1.
 Dueue shows an error message <br>
 Use case resumes at step 1

-#### Use case: View on due date
+#### Use case: View all tasks due on a specific day

 **MSS**

-1. User requests to view all tasks due on a specific date
+1. User requests to view all tasks due on a specific date by specifying the date or number of days from now
-2. Dueue shows a list of tasks due that date<br>
+2. Dueue shows a list of tasks due on that date<br>
 Use case ends.

 **Extensions**

 1a.
-The given date is invalid
+The given number of days or date is invalid

 > 1a1.
-Dueue shows an error message adn the standard format for specifying dates<br>
+Dueue shows an error message <br>
 Use case resumes at step 1

-#### Use case: Undo previous edit/add/delete/finish command
+#### Use case: Undo previous add/delete/edit/finish/clear/load command

 **MSS**